araaravindhj07/Files/README.md

+# VScode
+  Setting of vscode for python development

-# Files
+# Sublime
   Settings of sublime text for python development